Renminbi currency value: Chinese domestic discourse

-Chinese economic reforms in the late 1970s propelled the Chinese economy from a closed centrally planned economy to one opened to foreign investments and capital, oriented to manufacturing of electrical goods, textile, toys and exports. has allowed China to become a creditor country in relations to current accounts and the largest in terms of foreign reserves.
+Chinese economic reforms in the late 1970s propelled the Chinese economy from being a closed centrally planned economy to one open to foreign investments and capital, oriented to manufacturing of electrical goods, textile, toys and exports.
+These reforms have allowed China to become a creditor country in relations to current accounts and the largest in terms of foreign reserves.

 China maintains that the value of the renminbi is market-driven.
 China says that its population receives high savings from the structure of the economy, and that gradual increase in domestic consumption is important for its own growth.
 While the Chinese have argued that their exchange rate is purely a domestic policy matter, economists have begun to suggest that Chinese policy will soon shift to accelerate appreciation of the Yuan in order to reduce domestic inflation and to increase the wealth of Chinese citizens.

 Others in China view this dispute as an attempt to ring in China's economic development as part of a strategy for economic imperialism of the industrialized world led by the United States.
 They likened it to the unequal treaties signed after the Boxer Rebellion and the First and Second Opium Wars.